 Sign in to Microsoft Azure Portal (https://portal.azure.com).

-Open Azure Active Directory > Devices > All devices and select the device from which the local administrator password is to be displayed.
+Open Microsoft Entra ID > Manage > Devices > All devices and select the device from which the local administrator password is to be displayed.

 Microsoft Intune